python/cpython/Doc/library/shutil.rst

    will not be caught.

-   The deprecated *onerror* is similar to *onexc*, except that the third paramter it receives is the tuple returned from :func:`sys.exc_info`.
+   The deprecated *onerror* is similar to *onexc*, except that the third parameter it receives is the tuple returned from :func:`sys.exc_info`.

    .. audit-event:: shutil.rmtree path,dir_fd shutil.rmtree